-Rex Baxter, a Flash Gordon type character, was created by Edmond Good for Bell’s Dime Comics.
+Rex Baxter, a Flash Gordon type character, was created by Edmond Good for Bell Feature’s Dime Comics.
 The initial adventure subtitled “The Island of Doom” began in the premier issue Dime February 1942 and ran for 13 episodes, all done by Good, each with a cliff hanger ending.

 Baxter was introduced as an “adventurous young soldier of fortune returning aboard the S.S.
 Luxor to enjoy a well earned rest from duty with the British army in northern Africa”.
 A Nazi U-boat torpedoes the Luxor and Baxter and a shipboard acquaintance Gail Abbott are set adrift.
 They land on a tropical island where they encounter two strange men Captain Zoltan and Tula aboard a flying metal sphere.
 These men take them underground to the lost cavern empire of Xalanta, the setting for a curious mixture of futuristic inventions and ancient buildings.

 Shortly after their arrival, Riona, queen of Xalanta is dethroned by her adviser Lerzal who sets himself up as dictator and upon learning of the existence of the surface world, embarks on a plan to become master of that world by unleashing germ warfare.
 Rex, Gail, Riona and Zoltan escape to carry on the fight against Lerzal and after a series of adventures right prevails.

 With Dime Comics issue 14, Adrian Dingle took over the strip.
 Edmond Good left for the U.S. to work on “Scorchy Smith”.
 Dingle introduced a new series called Xalanta’s Secret which took Rex and Gail to the South Pacific in search of Zoltan their Xalanta friend who had been missing since the flying sphere bringing them back to the surface world crashed at sea and sank.